fbpx

 • Denying overtime wages to non-exempt salaried staff

-The consequences of this payroll error can be millions of dollars depending on the scale.
-To avoid this error, be vigilant about worker classification practices and take the time to ensure all your employees are classified correctly.
+Be vigilant about worker classification practices.
+Take time to ensure all your employees are classified correctly.
 An online system can help HR professionals better organize this information to check it at a glance.

 2. Miscalculation of Hours Worked